joshday/TokenIterators.jl/README.md

 > If `pattern ≪ tok` then `first(_findfirst(pattern, data, i))`

 where `Tokenizers._findfirst` is used to avoid piracy with `Base.findfirst`.
-Tokenizers.jl offers several types with shorthand notation for specifying patterns.
+Tokenizers.jl offers several composable types with shorthand notation for specifying patterns.

 | Type | Symbol | Tab-Completion | Description |
 |------|--------|----------------|-------------|